davidcai/blog/content/posts/why-serverless.md

 Coding directly in AWS Lambda editor might be OK for small projects, but it is not fitting for any project larger than hello world examples.
 Having Lambda functions developed in local is essential to have an efficient working setup:

 1. Developers are able to version control the local Lambda code.
-With Serverless framework, configurations including API Gateway endpoint definitions and CloudFormation templates can also be version controlled.
+With Serverless framework, configurations including API Gateway endpoint definitions and CloudFormation templates can also be version controlled (more about this later).

 2. Developers can perform local unit test before deploying the Lambda function.
 The new features coming to Serverless even enables local testing of API endpoints together with Lambda functions.
 Greatly increased the chance to catch bugs before the actual deployment.
 Also, made local debugging feasible.